albar965/atools/resources/sql/fs/db/README.txt

 * Frequencies are scaled up to integer values: MHz * 1000 for COM, VOR, ILS and kHz * 100 for NDB frequencies

+* Each table has its own id range.
+So ids between different tables can overlap.
+Ids are always > 0.

 * Altitude and runway dimensions are in feet and radio navaid ranges are in NM.
   See separate comments for the table columns for used units.